sghall/resonance/README.md

 Now you can use all those nifty [D3 4.0 modules](https://github.com/d3) in React without the guilt :)

 This small library uses [d3-timer](https://github.com/d3/d3-timer) to efficiently schedule animated transitions and provides a simple interface for utilizing [d3 interpolators](https://github.com/d3/d3-interpolate).
 Documentation and examples are works in progress.
-Feedback welcome.
+Feedback/Comments/Suggestions/PRs welcome.

 ## Examples